 For PSERS purposes, a school year is July 1 - June 30 regardless of when you began employment or when your district starts and ends classes each year.
 Your statement contains information for work performed in a school year.
-The information is based on when the wages are earned, not paid.
+The DB Plan information in your Statement of Account is based on when the wages are earned, not paid.